MPL 20x20x20 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Health risk arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the context of child safety.
-Furthermore, small elements of these products have the potential to be problematic in medical diagnosis in case of swallowing.
+- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which is crucial in the aspect of protecting young children.
+Additionally, small elements of these devices have the potential to be problematic in medical diagnosis when they are in the body.

 Handle Neodymium Magnets Carefully